chrisberkhout/rag_deploy/README.md

 Unmaintined.

 The idea of git triggering a server-side job to deploy is good.
-Here I've done it with rake, but using [Babushka](http://babushka.me/) in its place would allow for better separation of generic tasks from application specific tasks.
+Here I've done it with rake.
+Using [Babushka](http://babushka.me/) in its place may allow for better separation of generic tasks from application specific tasks.

 I've used this a bit, but the code is not pretty.
 I'm keeping it for reference rather than use.

-## Install and use
+## Installation and use

 First, set up your server, including git and rake, and an account and vhost config for the application.
 You might like to use [Babushka](http://babushka.me/) or [Chef](http://wiki.opscode.com/display/chef/).